FreshLlamanade/ParticleGuides/README.md

 ParticleGuides is a Minecraft Spigot plugin that introduces two new commands, /guide and /breadcrumbs, to create trails of colorful particles to guide players to specific targets and back to where they came.

+ParticleGuides optionally integrates with Essentials homes - if Essentials is running on your server, the `/guide home` command will be available for use!

 ## Commands

 - `/guide` - creates a trail of particles in front of the player to guide them to a specified target.
-The target can be a set of coordinates, the player's last death location, or another player on the server.
+The target can be a set of coordinates, the player's current location, the player's last death location, one of the player's Essentials homes, or even another player on the server.
 - `/breadcrumbs` - leaves a trail of particles behind the player as they walk, guiding them back to their starting point or out of a deep cave.
 The number of particles dropped can be limited to conserve resources.